Piglet : a novel / Lottie Hazell.

 A new novel explores women's ambitions and appetitesâand the truth about having it all. - McMillan Palgrave

 Outside of a childhood nickname she canât shake, Pigletâs rather pleased with how her lifeâs turned out.
-An up-and-coming cookbook editor at a London publishing house, sheâs got lovely, loyal friends and a handsome fiancé, Kit, whose rarefied family she actually, most of the time, likes, despite their upper-class eccentricities.
+An up-and-coming cookbook editor, sheâs got lovely friends and a handsome fiancé, Kit, whose rarefied family she (mostly) likes, despite their upper-class eccentricities.
 One of the many, many things Kit loves about Piglet is the delicious, unfathomably elaborate meals sheâs always cooking.